 Why is Family Place important?

-Family Place Libraries™ redesign the library environment to be welcoming and appropriate for children beginning at birth; connect parents with the resources, programs and services offered at the library and other family service agencies; and reach out to non-traditional library users.
+Family Place Libraries™ redesign the library environment to be welcoming and appropriate for children beginning at birth.
+They connect parents with the resources, programs and services offered at the library and other family service agencies.
+In this way, CMPL may reach out to non-traditional library users.
 This creates the network families need to nurture their children’s development during the critical first years of life and helps ensure all children enter school ready and able to learn.